 Perhaps though, one of my favorite things to do with zucchini is to make zucchini cakes.

 Much to my kiddos chagrin, when I told them we were having zucchini cakes for dinner the other night, I didn’t mean we were having actual cake for dinner.
-Zucchini cakes are a savory cake.
+Sometimes called Zucchini Fritters, Zucchini cakes are a savory cake.
 Think crab cake but with zucchini instead.

-These zucchini cakes are loaded with Parmesan, panko, paprika, garlic and a hint of ground nutmeg.
+These zucchini fritters are loaded with Parmesan, panko, paprika, garlic and a hint of ground nutmeg.
 The mixture is then pressed into patties and pan fried until they are golden brown.

 First, you will want to make sure that you drain all the excess water out of the shredded zucchini.
 To do this, simply squeeze the zucchini in paper towels to release the excess water.